 Here, we describe an inactivation of the putative ubiquitin E3-ligase PDLIM2 as unifying defect of HRS cells.
 PDLIM2 loss of expression is associated with various mechanisms, including genomic alterations and promoter DNA methylation.
 Functionally, loss of PDLIM2 promotes growth of HRS cells, facilitates the activation of inflammatory TFs and results in deregulation of differentially expressed cHL-associated genes, suggesting a pathogenic role in cHL.
-Furthermore, we demonstrate loss of PDLIM2 expression in ALCL, which shares key biological aspects with cHL.
+Furthermore, we demonstrate loss of PDLIM2 expression in anaplastic large cell lymphoma (ALCL) that shares key biological aspects with cHL.